zhan9san/amazon-bedrock-agentcore-samples/01-tutorials/01-AgentCore-runtime/01-hosting-agent/README.md

 This tutorial demonstrates how to host AI agents on **Amazon Bedrock AgentCore Runtime** using the Amazon Bedrock AgentCore Python SDK.
 Learn to transform your agent code into a standardized HTTP service that integrates seamlessly with Amazon Bedrock's infrastructure.

-AgentCore Runtime is a **framework and model-agnostic** platform that can host agents built with any agentic framework (Strands Agents, LangGraph, CrewAI) and any LLM model (Amazon Bedrock, OpenAI, etc.).
+AgentCore Runtime is a **framework and model-agnostic** platform that can host agents built with any agentic framework (Strands Agents, LangGraph, CrewAI) and any LLM model (in Amazon Bedrock, OpenAI, etc.).

 The Amazon Bedrock AgentCore Python SDK acts as a wrapper that: